 Decreasing success of the judges

 Judges is a book in which there is always talk of revolt against God.
 Every time there is a revolt, the people lose a little more of their blessing.
 This can be seen in the degree of redemption achieved by a judge.
-Each following salvation is l less far-reaching than the previous one.
-After each domination the people get less back than they have lost.
+Each following salvation is less far-reaching than the previous one.
+After each domination, the people get less back than they have lost.
 The last judge in this book, Samson, even leaves the people in captivity.
 Because of personal unfaithfulness he, despite his great strength, is not able to drive the enemy away permanently.
 On the contrary, he himself becomes a prisoner.

-But despite the increase in loss, God’s grace is so great that even a time of decay can become a time of special blessing be for the individual or for a remnant.
+But despite the increase in loss, God’s grace is so great that even a time of decay can become a time of special blessing for the individual or for a remnant.

 The period when the judges judge